skipperbent/XAMPP-Website-Manager/README.md

 ### Description
 Website Manager Windows application for XAMPP (aka.
-XAMPP Vhost Manager) that automaticially setup vhosts on Apache - and configures the Windows hosts file to work with the websites.
+XAMPP Vhost Manager) that automaticially configures Apaches httpd-vhosts.conf - and configures the Windows hosts file to work with the websites created within the application.

-Features include auto-restart, over the air updates, multi language among other stuff.
+Features include start/restart of servers, auto-restart, over the air updates, multi languages, quick access to log-files/configuration through tray icon among other stuff.

 **PRESS ALT WHEN APPLICATION IS RUNNING TO ACCESS THE TOOLBAR**